 St Mathew’s Mar Thoma Sevika Sanghom

-Since the formation of our parish in July 2001, the Sevika Sanghom played an integral part in the spiritual and material growth of the parish.
+Since the formation of our parish in July 2001, the Sevika Sanghom has played an integral part in the spiritual and material growth of the parish.
 Through its activities, the women of the parish have been taking many steps to strengthen their spiritual relationship with God, as well as participating in various outreach ministries.
 Regular prayer cell meetings and Bible studies are held in 4 areas: every Tuesday evening in Brampton and Mississauga, 2nd Wednesday in Hamilton and the 3rd Wednesday in Milton area.
 A monthly combined prayer meeting is held on the last Tuesday of every month under the leadership of the vicar.
 These are wonderful opportunities to strengthen the spiritual life of our women by engaging in Bible studies, intercessory prayers and fellowship meetings.
-Regular fasting prayers and praise & worship sessions are also organized to glorify God, witnessing and for spiritual rejuvenation and revitalization of the members.
-From time to time, chain prayers are also organized to intercede for fellow brothers and sisters who are sick.
+Regular Fasting Prayers and Praise & Worship sessions are organized to glorify and to witness Christ and for the spiritual rejuvenation and revitalization of the members.
+From time to time, chain prayers are organized to intercede for fellow members who are sick.

-Those who are interested in Sevika Sanghom activities and for more information, please contact our vicar an President, Rev. Moncy Varghese at 905-455-4717 or Sevika Sanghom Secretary Mrs. Gigi Oommen, at E-mail: firstname.lastname@example.org or phone: 905-970-1444
+Those who are interested in the Sevika Sanghom activities, and for more information, please contact our vicar and President, Rev. Moncy Varghese at Ph: 905-455-4717 or Sevika Sanghom Secretary Mrs. Sherly Mathews, at E-mail: firstname.lastname@example.org or phone: 905-821-8014